sonicokuo/MOReL/README.md

 If you have had the package gym in your environment, we recommend that you change your gym to version 0.19.0.
 Because gym of higher version may lead to some errors.

 ## Quick Start: Train new dynamic models and policy using MOReL from scratch

+Please download our work to your local computer and enter one of the folder `MORel-Ant` or `MORel-Maze2D` according to the task you want to test.